LOVE-DOCTOR/MultiTrain/README.md

-                        verbose=True, #set this to True to display the name of the estimators being fitted at a particular time imbalanced=True, #set this parameter to true if you are working with an imbalanced dataset sampling='SMOTE', #set this parameter to any over_sampling, under_sampling or over_under_sampling methods if imbalanced is True strategy='auto' #not all samplers use this parameters, the parameter is named as sampling_strategy for the samplers that support,
+                        verbose=True, #set this to True to display the name of the estimators being fitted at a particular time imbalanced=True, #set this parameter to true if you are working with an imbalanced dataset sampling='SMOTE', #set this parameter to any over_sampling, under_sampling or over_under_sampling methods if imbalanced is True strategy='auto', #not all samplers use this parameters, the parameter is named as sampling_strategy for the samplers that support,
                                         #read more in the imbalanced learn documentation before using this parameter
+                        select_models=['LogisticRegression', 'DecisionTreeClassifier'] #only use this parameter if you want to select your custom models for training
                         )
 ```
 In continuation of the code snippet above, if you're unsure about the various sampling techniques accessible after setting imbalanced to True when working on an imbalanced dataset,